wp-plugins/xili-dictionary/readme.txt

 © 2009-2013 MS - dev.xiligroup.com

 == Changelog ==
+= 2.3.3 (2013-02-10) =
+* improved UI linking Categories (Taxonomies) and Translations in Edit Categories list,
+* add feature to sort msgid by text,
 = 2.3.2 (2013-02-03) =
 * improved UI when editing msg,
 * manage capabilities and option to add editing capability to role Editor.